lmcai/Rafflesiaceae_phylogenomics/2_Alignment_geneTree/README.md

-# Sequence alignment, gene tree inference, data cleaning
+# Sequence data cleaning, alignment, and gene tree inference

 Sequence data cleaning, alignment, and gene tree inference were conducted with the following steps: